 COLUMBIA UNIVERSITY (UNDERGRADUATE)

 One for the World asks students and alumni to donate 1% of their income to effective charities.
-Our goal is to fund non-profits that provide basic healthcare and clean water to people living on less than $1.25 per day.
+Our goal is to raise money for evidence-backed non-profits that help the world's poorest and most vulnerable people in the most effective ways.

 We developed a rigorous process for evaluating non-profits and have identified the most effective organizations in this space: The Against Malaria Foundation, GiveDirectly, Possible, Living Goods and Population Services International.